sobjornstad/tabularium/docs/manual.md

 across many different sources.

-Entries are listed in the leftmost column of the main window; when you go to search your database using the search box, you are normally searching your entries.
+Entries are listed in the leftmost column of the main window; when you go to search your database using the search box, you are searching your entries.

 Tabularium’s index model is not hierarchical; that is, it does not discriminate between entries and subentries.
 Traditional indexes often indent subentries